-In the wine list ordering process, wines are arranged in descending order of price, with each wine assigned a "price credential" based on its position in the list.
-The price of the most expensive wine is multiplied by 1, the next by 2, and so forth.
-These numbers represent the price credentials or moments.
-When selecting a wine, the guest considers the local maximum of credentials and the corresponding wine price.
-The guest accepts the price of the wine at the local credential's maximum as an acceptable level of price significance for choosing wines of equal or higher price.
-This sequence of price credentials is termed the defining sequence.
-The defining sequence follows a single-peaked pattern, with the peak representing the kernel of a monotonic system, as described by Mullat (1971-1995).
-Each credential (momentum) is calculated as the price multiplied by the number of different wines in the specific sub-list to which a wine belongs.
-This definition of credentials effectively organizes nested subsets of wines within the wine list.
+The wine list is ordered in descending order of price, and 1 multiplies the price of the most expensive wine, 2 multiplies the next local price, then 3 the next, and so on.
+We call these numbers as price credentials.
+The local maximum of credentials and the price of wine are selected when this peak location from the top of the ordered list - the maximum is reached.
+The guest decides to accept the price of the wine at the local credential's maximum as an acceptable level of price significance when choosing wines with a higher or equal price level.
+We call this ordering the defining sequence of credentials.
+The defining sequence is single-peaked, where the peak denotes the kernel (Mullat, 1971-1995) of a monotonic system.
+By definition, a credential is nothing more than the price multiplied by the number of different wines in the particular sub-list of wines to which a particular wine belongs.
+In fact, credentials defined this way organize nested subsets of wines from a wine list.